American Gospel

 American Gospel is a documentary series proposing that Christianity has been distorted through American culture.
 Two films have been produced to date: American Gospel: Christ Alone (2018) and American Gospel: Christ Crucified (2019).
 The former deals with the Word of Faith movement and prosperity theology, while the latter addresses theological liberalism and the meaning of the atonement.
 The series is the basis for a streaming service, AGTV.
-A film series, American Gospel: Spirit & Fire, is scheduled its first season to be a 2025 release.
-It will critically examine the view of the Holy Spirit taught in the New Apostolic Reformation movement.
+A film series, American Gospel: Spirit & Fire, followed in 2025, critically examining the view of the Holy Spirit taught in the New Apostolic Reformation movement.

 Perspective

 The films adopt a Reformed theological perspective.
 They feature interviews with Voddie Baucham, Alistair Begg, Matt Chandler, Bryan Chapell, Alisa Childers, R. Scott Clark, Ray Comfort, Mark Dever, Kevin DeYoung, Costi Hinn, Michael Horton, Jackie Hill Perry, Julius Kim, John F. MacArthur, Nabeel Qureshi (who died in 2017, before the first film was released), and Paul Washer.
 Christ Crucified also has interviews with Bart Campolo and Tony Jones, whose views are being critiqued.